Updated Mon Feb 08 2021 by DELWP

 There is no new legal obligation for landowners within Bushfire Risk Engagement Areas to reduce bushfire fuels on their property.

-By working together, land and agencies and communities will be able to better protect the things we value from being impacted by bushfire.
+By working together, landowners and agencies and communities will be able to better protect the things we value from being impacted by bushfire.

 For more information or to get involved in fuel management activities on private land, contact your local CFA District.

-This concludes our Grampians region strategy.
+This concludes our Barwon South West Region - Far South West strategy.
 You can find out more information by downloading the full Bushfire Management Strategy.